Pupil Premium Offer

 Wider Approaches

-At Sherdley we aim to help:
+At Sherdley, we aim to help:

-- improve pupils confidence and resilience
+- improve pupils' confidence and resilience

 - encourage pupils to be more aspirational

-- benefit non-eligable pupils
+- benefit non-eligible pupils

-Non- Eligable Pupils
+Non- Eligible Pupils

 Schools can spend their Pupil Premium on pupils who do not meet the eligibility criteria but need extra support.